In-telligentLLC/openapi-ios/OpenApi integration v1.45.md

    <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />
    ```
 10. Add the following service to the Manifest file within <application> tag
+    FCMService is a the class which extends FirebaseMessagingService.
+The onMessageReceived method is called when a pushed notification is received.
     ```java
     <service android:name=".FCMService">
     <intent-filter>